The ACES and Eights Foundation is a registered 501(c)(3) non-profit organization established to raise awareness for aircrew cancer.

 - Fund research into possible causes of aircrew cancer

-As a result of my frequent lectures and research performed on the side, aircrew began frequently reaching out to me when they were diagnosed.
-Sadly, I became increasingly aware of more and more families who were suffering.
+As a result of my frequent lectures and research, aircrew began frequently reaching out to me when they were diagnosed.
+I became increasingly aware of more and more families who were suffering.

 In fact, each case follows an eerily similar script.
-I would receive an email or phone call about their recent diagnosis or suspicion of cancer.
-Most young people who are diagnosed are surprised and have an insatiable appetite for more information.
+Typically, I receive an email or phone call about their recent diagnosis or suspicion of cancer.
+As expected, most people who are diagnosed are surprised and have an insatiable appetite for more information.
 In fact, the Education and Research section of this website is designed to help during that very first stage of acceptance.
-We then watch and assist as the family makes their way through the surgeries and rounds of chemotherapy or radiation therapy.
-We watch as their families deal with the disruption and help as much as we can but are obviously limited.
-Although we’d like to think that they benefit from the small support network we had developed the Aces and Eights Foundation is designed to formalize that process.
+We then watch as the family works their way through the surgeries and rounds of chemotherapy or radiation therapy.
+As their families deal with the disruption our ability to help is limited without more resources.
+Although we’d like to think that they benefit from the small support network we have already developed, the ACES and Eights Foundation is designed to formalize that process.

-Unfortunately, not all cancers respond well to treatment and we have watched in agony as our friends suffered.
-After fighting for as long as possible some aircrew members do pass and we help the family set up a GoFundMe or related website to help defray the oppressive fiscal drain of the loss of their breadwinner.
+Unfortunately, not all cancers respond well to treatment and we have watched in agony as our friends suffer.
+After fighting for as long as possible some aircrew members do pass and we help the family set up a GoFundMe, or related website, to help defray the oppressive fiscal drain of the loss of their breadwinner.

-If you are interested in Donating financially please follow the Donate link.
-If you are interested in volunteering your time as a member of our support network or if you would like to be connected for advice or apply for financial support please follow the Assistance link.
+Since starting the foundation our fundraising has been slow.
+This is likely due to a large number of factors but we are still a long way from our initial goal of $50,000 to begin helping families financially.
+If you are interested in Donating financially, please follow the Donate link.
+If you are interested in volunteering your time as a member of our support network, or if you would like to be connected for advice, or apply for financial support once we do hit our threshold, please follow the Assistance link.

 No matter what you decide, hopefully the information you gained by visiting the site has been helpful.

 Finally, before any fighter pilot begins air combat they acknowledge the start of the engagement by calling “Fight’s On!” on the radio.
-Since our aircrew diagnosed with cancer are beginning one of the most important and dangerous periods of their lives we have adopted this as our signature signoff in the Aces & Eights Foundation.
-So if you are willing to join us get ready and thank you for your support.
+Since our aircrew diagnosed with cancer are beginning one of the most important and dangerous periods of their lives, we have adopted “Fight’s On!” as our signature signoff in the ACES & Eights Foundation.
+Thank you for your support.

 Fight’s On!